MackerelGray/chirp-bark-hey/writings/misc/humanity.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# "Is Your Humanity Alterhuman?"
+## "Is Your Humanity Alterhuman?"

 <p><i>Written by Machina on May 13th, 2025.</i></p>